 Plan Your Migration

 As you migrate, prioritize minimizing the disruption caused to your team as much as possible.
 Look at your schedule and come up with the best time to migrate.
-Also, determine the order of the transition and come up with some deadlines to ensure the process is fast enough to return your company to a normal operation mode as fast as possible.
+Also, determine the order of the transition and come up with some deadlines to ensure the process is fast enough to return your company to normal operation mode as fast as possible.

 It is also important to identify the changes that the migration will cause the end user and whether they will require any training to continue receiving your services.

 You should actively monitor how everything is working and be ready to fix any issues that may arise.
 Back up everything in case something goes wrong with the new system.
 Remember, your users are new to the platform and they can easily mess up with anything.
 Be ready to step in, in case something goes unplanned.

 A cloud data warehouse such as ClicData will merge your company’s data and serve as a single repository where you can consult and decide on business moves.
 Cloud-hosted warehouses are replacing the on-premises frequently.
 This is because cloud hosts are cost-effective, more secure, more available and reliable, and come with more capabilities than on-premises.

 ClicData is a business intelligence platform that will help connect your data from all your sources into a single warehouse.
 We then create beautiful and interactive dashboards for easy interpretation and automatic sharing.
 We are the leaders in functionality and user experience, as we value what we offer and to who we offer our services.